 Canadian pondweed in Tasmania

-pondweed is a serious weed in a variety of freshwater environments, reducing water flow and interfering with recreational activities, hydro-electric operations and irrigation.
+- Canadian pondweed is a serious weed in a variety of freshwater environments, reducing water flow and interfering with recreational activities, hydro-electric operations and irrigation.

 Detailed management and control guidelines for Canadian pondweed can be found in the Canadian Pondweed Control Guide.
 Refer also to

 Herbicides for Aquatic Weed Control